Doris Marie Leeper

 Doris "Doc" Leeper (April 4, 1929 – April 11, 2000) was an American sculptor and painter from New Smyrna Beach, Florida.
 She was instrumental in the creation of the Canaveral National Seashore in 1975, and the Spruce Creek Preserve, renamed the Doris Leeper Spruce Creek Preserve in memoriam.
 She founded the Atlantic Center for the Arts in 1982.
 She was inducted into the Florida Artists Hall of Fame in 1999.

 Leeper was born on April 4, 1929, in Charlotte, North Carolina.
 She attended Duke University, originally intending to become a brain surgeon – the origin of her nickname "Doc."
 She eventually graduated in 1951 with a degree in art history.

-In 1958, while working in the field of commercial art, she moved to the small community of Eldora, Florida, situated on a barrier island between New Smyrna Beach and Titusville, Florida.
+In 1958, while working in the field of commercial art, she moved to the small isolated community of Eldora, Florida, situated on a barrier island between New Smyrna Beach and Titusville, Florida, along Mosquito Lagoon.
 As a result of her presence there, Leeper became increasingly interested in environmental preservation.
 By 1961, she had become a full-time artist, specializing in painting and sculpture.
 Her work is in over 100 collections in the U.S. and abroad.

-By the early 1970s, Leeper was a well-known figure in the Florida environmental movement, and was instrumental in the 1975 creation of the Canaveral National Seashore (CANA), which encompassed the island on which Eldora was located.
-In 1975 she founded Friends of Canaveral and appointed to the Canaveral National Seashore Advisory Commission where she pushed for wilderness protection for the seashore.
+By the early 1970s, Leeper was a well-known figure in the Florida environmental movement, as an advocate for protection of Mosquito Lagoon and opposition to major development on the barrier island around Eldora.
+She used her growing influence to advocate for the 1975 creation of the Canaveral National Seashore (CANA), which encompassed 58,000 acres including the barrier island and Mosquito Lagoon.
+Rep. Lou Frey, one of the sponsors of the Congressional authorization called Leeper "the driving force behind the establishment of Canaveral National Seashore."
+Afterwards she was appointed to the Canaveral National Seashore Advisory Commission and founded Friends of Canaveral where she pushed for wilderness protection for the seashore.